Ace4896/advent-of-code/2025/README.md

 ### Day 12

 I was concerned when I saw it was a packing problem with irregular shapes and overlaps were allowed...
 But after looking at hints, the expected solution was kinda anti-climactic given how complicated the example was.
 Shame this was the last problem for this year.

+### Conclusion

+Overall, it was a fun experience!
+This was my first Advent of Code and it's been a while since I did programming challenges like this, so it was a nice change of pace.
+I tried to avoid using hints + external libraries as much as possible, though I couldn't avoid them in the end.

+My Rust code was pretty bad at the start.
+I could see it gradually getting better as I remembered more of the syntax + standard library and how to handle ownership.
+Implementation-wise, I'd say Day 11 was my best while Day 4 was my worst.

+The only problems I didn't like were Day 9 Part 2 and Day 12 Part 1.
+Both were very difficult problems if solved generally, but upon inspecting the input, we were supposed to realise that they were crafted in a way that wants a specific, but simple algorithm.

+That aside, I'm looking forward to solving the challenges next year!